-4th Stage - Independent Review
+6. 4th Stage - Independent Review

-If the complainant remains dissatisfied after The National House Project has investigated the complaint, they can ask for the complaint to be reviewed by the Board of Trustees.
+If the complainant remains dissatisfied, they can ask for the complaint to be reviewed by the Board of Trustees.

-Recording Complaints
+7. Recording Complaints

 All complaints will be recorded.
-The record will include the date of the complaint, the complainant's name and address unless they wish to remain anonymous, the form of it (i.e. in writing or verbal), who received it, what the details of the complaint were, and what action was taken, by whom and on what timetable.
+The record will include the date of the complaint, the complainant's name and address unless they wish to remain anonymous, the form of it (i.e. in writing or verbal), who received it, what the details of the complaint were, and what action was taken, by whom and In what timescale.

-Monitoring Complaints
+8. Monitoring Complaints